mkess-ivy/svncrwns-site-v2/_pages/index.md

 layout: blocks-layout-wide
 title: SVNCRWNS - Home
 permalink: "/"
-seo-description: SVNCRWNS is a production company that works to launch and manage brands.
-We're a modern partner to retail, media and health & wellness brands that need support developing their identity and connecting with their audience.
-We focus on brand styling, e-commerce website design, content production + special projects.
+seo-description: SVNCRWNS is a brand management company that empowers artists, entrepreneurs & executives with strategy, information and marketing tools.
+We work with our clients to grow + manage their brands by way of creating content, platforms and experiences.
+We’re a modern partner to retail, media and wellness brands that need support developing their identity, connecting with their audience and scaling their business.
 seo-keywords: production company, svncrwns, e-commerce, women-owned businesses, creative team, consulting, business operations, launch my brand, manage my brand
 page_sections: